-Transport Scotland has a wide range of procurement needs to enable the Agency to deliver its responsibilities.
-In 2019/2020 Transport Scotland spent in excess of £991 million on contracts under its management.
+Transport Scotland has a wide range of procurement needs to enable the agency to deliver its responsibilities.
+In 2020/2021 Transport Scotland spent £2.032 billion on contracts under its management.
 This represents a substantial proportion of Transport Scotland's budget with most of the remainder being expended as grant funding and other forms of support to other public and private sector organisations.
-Details of budget allocation can be found in Transport Scotland's Corporate Plan.

 On average Transport Scotland has more than 250 contracts in place at any one time.
 These range from large-scale construction contracts such as those associated with the A9 Dualling from Perth to Inverness and Rail improvement projects, to the purchase of goods and services, including collaborative contract arrangements for supplies needed to keep our staff and offices supported and operational.
-Transport Scotland's highest value contract is the ScotRail Franchise with a value of around £7.7 billion over its duration.